 Impact Mapping: Connecting Work to Goals

-The GreenBox team has been heads-down for a few sprints.
+The Greenbox team has been heads-down for a few sprints.
 Subscriptions work.
 Basic delivery is running.
 Event Storming gave them shared understanding.
 Example Mapping drives their stories.
-BDD catches bugs before they reach production.
+BDD catches bugs before production.
 The team is shipping faster and cleaner than ever.

 She brings it to the Monday standup.
 “We hit 214.
 We celebrated.
 Now we’re at 197.
 We’re adding new subscribers, but we’re losing existing ones faster.
 Churn is eating the growth.”